 In this Letter, we identify a mechanism by which synthetic gauge fields and engineered dissipation cooperate to produce synchronized spin dynamics in two-dimensional spin motifs.
-Specifically, we show that local dissipation in rotationally symmetric motifs with $\mathscr C_n$-symmetry (with $n\geq 2$ the order of rotation) induces synchronization of the magnetization (i.e. $\langle \sigma^z(t)\rangle$), with dynamics reminiscent of AB caging but notably more robust: almost all initial conditions evolve into synchronized motion in stark contrast to the dynamics without dissipation.
-We prove that this mechanism is universal to all $\mathscr C_n$-symmetric geometries, which we term Aharonov–Bohm motifs, and derive analytic solutions describing both the dissipative dynamics and the evolution of entanglement, expressed through the concurrence.
+Specifically, we show that local dissipation in rotationally symmetric motifs with $\mathscr C_n$-symmetry (with $n\geq 2$ the order of rotation) induces synchronization of the magnetization (i.e. $\langle \sigma^z(t)\rangle$), with dynamics reminiscent of AB caging but notably more robust: almost all initial conditions evolve into synchronized motion in stark contrast to the dynamics without dissipation. {Crucially, this synchronization is stable rather than metastable~\cite{Buca22}: it persists in the long-time limit, in contrast to previously identified spin-synchronization mechanisms in which synchronized behavior emerges only as a transient feature during relaxation toward a time-independent steady state~\cite{cabotQuantumSynchronizationDimer2019a}.} We prove that this mechanism is universal to all $\mathscr C_n$-symmetric geometries, which we term Aharonov–Bohm motifs, and derive analytic solutions describing both the dissipative dynamics and the evolution of entanglement, expressed through the concurrence.
 Furthermore, we demonstrate that synchronization extends beyond individual motifs: inter-motif couplings and collective dissipation channels can fully align the dynamics across interacting AB motifs.
 Our results have twofold implications: on the condensed-matter side, they establish engineered dissipation as a means to realize correlated dynamics with potential future applications in interference-based flat-band systems~\cite{zuritaTopologyInteractionsPhotonic2020a, zuritaTunableZeroModes2021a, zuritaHiddenTopologyFlatband2025}; on the synchronization side, they reveal a previously unrecognized connection between synchronization and (synthetic) gauge fields, which opens up new avenues for exploring collective quantum behavior.

-\textit{Dissipative Aharonov–Bohm Motifs.}---We consider a system of interacting spins arranged in plaquettes of four spins.
-Several plaquettes are connected so that the resulting structure has a $\mathscr C_n$-rotational symmetry, where $n$ is the number of plaquettes meeting at a common central spin; examples of motifs with different cyclic order $n$ are shown in the insets of Figs.~\ref{fig:Motifs}a--c.
-The total number of spins in a $\mathscr C_n$-symmetric motif is therefore $N = 2 n + 1$.
-A synthetic gauge flux $\phi$ threads the plaquettes of the motifs.
-Such fluxes in spin systems can be implemented experimentally in various platforms, including superconducting qubits and trapped ions~\cite{fengQuantumSimulationHofstadter2023, liPerfectQuantumState2018, manovitzQuantumSimulationsComplex2020, shapiraQuantumSimulationsInteracting2023}.
-The coherent dynamics of the $N$ spins is governed by the Hamiltonian